Japan trial to treat spinal cord injuries with stem cells

 The study will be carried out on patients aged 18 or older who have completely lost their motor and sensory functions.

-There are more than 100,000 patients in Japan who are paralysed due to spinal cord injuries but there is no effective treatment.
+Japan has more than 100,000 patients who are paralysed due to spinal cord injuries, but there is no effective treatment.

 The primary purpose of the trial is to confirm the safety of the transplanted cells and the method of the transplant, the researchers said.